The Wild Angels: Release

-Corman took chances with this subject matter and the Charles B. Griffith–authored screenplay, without being overly graphic, paid dividends commercially: The Wild Angels earned $7 million in theatrical rentals in the United States and Canada, the highest-grossing low-budget film at the time.
+Corman took risks with this subject matter and the Charles B. Griffith–authored screenplay, without being overly graphic, paid dividends commercially: The Wild Angels earned $7 million in theatrical rentals in the United States and Canada, the highest-grossing low-budget film at the time.

 The film had admissions in France of 531,240 people.

 The movie's success established Fonda as "a counter culture film star".
-During the films run in theaters Fonda was charged with possession of marijuana, and later recalled:
+During the film's run in theaters, Fonda was charged with possession of marijuana, and later recalled:

 Simultaneously, I was in the front pages of newspapers being arrested for possession.
 It was a very strange chain of events.
 Roger put me on the screen as a cult hero.
 AIP then marketed posters of me worldwide showing me on my cycle taking a toke.
 And the Los Angeles police put me in the headlines, causing all the disenfranchised youth of the country, who were all popping their zits at that time, to notice me.